 The second biggest misconception is that the while under hypnosis the hypnotist has control over you.
 Hypnosis is not mind control.
 A person won’t do anything that is against their will.
 It is entirely possible to reject a suggestion.
 On that same note, you cannot be hypnotized against your will either.
 You must be a willing subject.
 Your hypnotist must have your full cooperation.
 If a hypnotist were to give you suggestions that disagreed with your morals or ethics, you would simply reject them.

-Can you get stuck in hypnosis?
+Can you get stuck in trance?

 Another common concern is the possibility of becoming “stuck” in trance.
 In the hundreds (probably thousands) of years, hypnosis has been used there has never been a case of this happening.
 If your hypnotist was suddenly called away on an emergency in the middle of your session, you might continue to relax for a bit, but at some point, you would become curious about your surroundings and emerge from trance to investigate.